April 11th, 2019

 Wind load is one of the main concerns in construction codes.
 In addition to gravitational loads, earthquakes, and other factors, wind gusts-induced loads can be key factors that cause failure in structures.
 These failures are mostly due to lateral forces, induced turning moments, and pressure/suction on roof and walls, all of which deviate from the regular gravitational loads’ effects on buildings and other load-carrying structures.

 The wind is more or less influential in a given structural design case, depending on the geographical location; for example, coastal areas and plains are more affected by wind storms and fast wind gusts.
 Also, the structure’s height tallness of the structure, shape, and surrounding elements affect the wind flow and therefore the pressure distribution on the surfaces.
 Construction codes take into account all of these factors and deliver methods to calculate loads, always in approximate and conservative ways.
 However, if the engineering department needs to know the details of wind load over a structure with precision, because of unusual conditions or irregular structures, other methods must be used, such as wind tunnel testing or Computational Fluid Dynamics.
-In this article, I will make use of the latter to predict the pressure distribution over a set of oil tanks and make comparisons with the pressure distribution over a single one.
+In this article, I will make use of the latter to predict the pressure distribution over a set of oil storage tanks and make comparisons with the pressure distribution over a single one.

 We will use the wind gust speed of 36 m/s from the local construction code and apply it in a CFD wind tunnel model of the tank farm, then analyze the vortex formation, turbulence, and pressures generated on the tanks.